edwardcallow/tesco-jargon/c.md

 #### Coffee operator
 A company like Costa or Starbucks who run some of our cafés.

+#### Colleague Clubcard
+*Previously known as Privilegecard*
+Staff discount card that entitles staff to a 10% discount when shopping at any Tesco store in the UK or Ireland or with Tesco Direct and Tesco.com.
+Staff are automatically sent a Colleague Clubcard after six months’ continuous service with Tesco.

 #### Commercial
 A head office department responsible for sourcing and ensuring the quality of the products we sell